ehrpg/qstar/docs/quick-start.md

 You play a character, and the GM manages non-player characters, the environment, and tells the story.
 Every character is defined by a set of attributes.
-Attributes include abilities, skills, means, equipment, experience, race, perks, flaws, etc.
+Attributes include Attributes, skills, Acquisitions, equipment, experience, race, perks, flaws, etc.